Should Your Agent Recommend a Home Inspector?

 Besides, a home inspector's negative findings don't necessarily mean a deal is off.
 Buyer's agents can negotiate repairs or cash credits as compensation.
 Only as a last resort do they advise the buyer to walk away if the home inspection reflects too many problems.

-A deal killer is not a home inspector who discloses.
-A deal killer is a home inspector who makes mountains out of molehills and doesn't know how to properly communicate with a buyer.
+Frankly, agents' usual problem with home inspectors is not so much that they'll whitewash certain defects as that they'll induce panic.
+A deal killer is not a home inspector who discloses; a deal killer is a home inspector who makes mountains out of molehills and doesn't know how to properly communicate with a buyer.

 Here is how a good home inspector would disclose, say, a problem with the HVAC system:

-A deal killer home inspector, on the other hand, may approach the same situations like this:
+A deal killer home inspector, on the other hand, may approach the same situation like this: